The Potsdam Quartet at Jermyn Street Theatre

 The fantastic script is full of tension and humour: when the quartet begins to fall apart, and each individual is in a state of crisis, trembling northerner Douglas (Daniel Crowder) finds some vodka.
 Before long, everyone is dancing around the room and Ronnie starts to do “‘his signets”’ – a move taken from Swan Lake involving a delicate flapping of crossed hands over his pelvis – to cringing from the others.
 Director Anthony Biggs superbly choreographs the four men stumbling out of characters in unison – a perfect quartet making one note together again.

-The Potsdam Quartet is on at Jermyn Street Theatre until 23rd November 2013, for further information or to book visit here.
+The Potsdam Quartet is at Jermyn Street Theatre until 23rd November 2013.
+For further information or to book visit the theatre’s website here.